 This website is my favourite for a simple, basic overview of all the chemicals and measurements involved, and how everything works together, when looking after swimming pools:

 There’s also a great tool for calculating chemical quantities based on pool volume and what you’re trying to achieve.
 See here:

 There are lots of other resources available online.
 Here are a few useful PDF files you can download for reference.
 An internet search will produce a wealth information if you run into any sort of problem.

 Final Word of Warning About Chemicals

-Before you start any hands-on work with pool chemicals, make sure you read all the labels, follow the guidelines and use the appropriate safety wear.
+Before starting any hands-on work with pool chemicals, read all labels, follow guidelines and use appropriate safety wear.

 These chemicals can be dangerous if not handled properly and should be stored away from children and pets.
 Never mix chemicals together.
 Use appropriate containers, and always ask for qualified assistance from your local pool specialist if you are unsure about anything.